LunarG/VulkanTools/vktrace/vktrace.md

 If the trace is rather short, the replay may finish quickly.
 Specify the `-l` or `--NumLoops` option to replay the trace `NumLoops` option value times.

 Output messages from the replay operation are written to `stdout`.

+On desktop, playback can be paused with spacebar and frames can be rendered individually with the right arrow key.
+Press spacebar again to resume.

 ## Replayer Interaction with Layers